geoffrich/thatconf-slides-2023/slides.md

 # _enhanced_ links and forms

 <!--
-when JS is available, links will use client side routing instead of a full page reload
+and more importantly, these aren't just regular links and forms - they're enhanced

-and with one attribute, forms will also submit client side. so you can update the page in place instead of losing all that page state
+when JS is available, links will use client side routing instead of a full page reload and can preload the data for a navigation before the user actually clicks on the link

--->
+and with one attribute, forms will also be enhanced -->

 ---